AlanQuille/pands-problems/README.md

 4-collatz.py
 -------

-This script is designed to take a positive integer and either divide it into by two if it is even or multiply it by three and add 1 otherwise.
+This script is designed to take a positive integer and either divide it by two if it is even or multiply it by three and add 1 otherwise.
 In either case the result is printed to the screen.
 This continues until the positive integer becomes 1 or less.

 This script sets the variable **any\_pos\_int** using the user's input.
 The input is first convert to an integer using the **int** function.